pucheng-tan/WordFlow-wiki/Final-Product-Report/User-Documentation/Usage-Instructions.md

 ![WechatIMG5](uploads/fe4bcef5ed8d3dcf2e2a13e3f01c84ec/WechatIMG5.jpeg)

-6. Refresh the page and new information is shown
+6. Refresh the page by clicking the "profile" button again and the new information will be shown

 ## Reset Password